 North Beach, the city’s Italian quarter, isn’t a beach at all.
 It’s a neighborhood of romantic European-style sidewalk cafes, restaurants and shops centered near Washington Square along Columbus and Grant avenues.
 The beautiful Church of Saints Peter and Paul is a beloved landmark.
-Coit Tower atop Telegraph Hill offers a splendid vantage point for photos of the bridges and the Bay.
+Coit Tower, atop Telegraph Hill, offers a splendid vantage point for photos of the bridges and the Bay.
 Inside the tower, floor-to-ceiling murals painted in the 1930s depict scenes of early San Francisco.

 Dine at World-Class Restaurants

 A visit to San Francisco would not be complete without a cultural experience.
 The city is home to internationally recognized symphony, opera and ballet companies.
 Many playwrights introduce their works in San Francisco and avant-garde theatre and dance companies dot the city.
-The new San Francisco Museum of Modern Art, the Asian Art Museum, the de Young Museum, the Legion of Honor and other museums and galleries are devoted to the finest of classical and contemporary arts.
-San Francisco is also home to the California Academy of Sciences - the only place on the planet with an aquarium, a planetarium, a natural history museum, and a four-story rainforest all under one roof.
+The San Francisco Museum of Modern Art, the Asian Art Museum, the de Young Museum, the Legion of Honor and other museums and galleries are devoted to the finest of classical and contemporary arts.
+San Francisco is also home to the California Academy of Sciences, the only place on the planet with an aquarium, a planetarium, a natural history museum, and a four-story rainforest all under one roof.
 For a complete museum guide, visit our museums listings.

 Well, what are you waiting for?
 There are tons of things to do and discover in San Francisco, whether it's your first or tenth time visiting.